Tattoo Placement Guide

 Regardless of your career, you may want to get an inappropriate tattoo on a part that is not visible in public.
 While you should be able to express yourself, getting a curse word or inappropriate image may be best in a more discreet spot.

 Which Body Part Will Make Your Design Look Its Best?

 Depending on your tattoo’s size and complexity, it may look better on some parts of the body versus others.
-A detailed portrait will look best on a flatter part of the body, like on your bicep or back, instead of squished onto your ankle.
+A detailed portrait will look best on a flatter part of the body, such as your bicep or back, instead of squished onto your ankle.

-Simple and delicate tattoos, like small shape outlines or words, can go on smaller parts of your body, like on your fingers, behind your ear, or on your wrist.
+Simple and delicate tattoos, including small shape outlines or words, can go on smaller parts of your body, like on your fingers, behind your ear, or on your wrist.

 In general, some designs will look great wherever you decide to place them.
 Flowers are classic tattoos that you can place anywhere.
 A small, simple design may look great on your wrist or shoulder blade, while you can incorporate a more complex design on your arms, ribs, or legs.

 Is This Part of a Greater Design?

 If this isn’t your first tattoo, you may like to consider adding it to a larger design that you already have.
 Are you working on building a sleeve?
 Are you planning on adding a feature design or a filler piece?
 Consider a design and spot that will work well with the tattoos you already have.

 Conversely, you may have many single pieces that do not relate to one another.
 In this case, is symmetry important to you?
 Consider a part of your body that isn’t being utilized.

 Some of us are more susceptible to pain than others, and there have been studies to determine who is predisposed to feeling higher levels of pain.
 Studies suggest that women feel pain more intensely than men, while other research has been done to determine whether age and weight affect how we experience pain.